Borno-CO/Citi_Bike_Analytics_New_York/README.md

 ## Unit 20: Tableau Challenge
 ## Student: David Born

+# To Access the Tableau Visualizations
+The analysis and storybook of my findings are provided in Tableau Public: https://public.tableau.com/profile/david.born6631

 Notes on methodology followed by homework assignment specifics.

 # Notes on Methodology